 Many expats I have talked to over the past few years in Medellín aren’t aware that Medellín has bowling alleys.
 Medellín has four bowling alleys including a new one that opened in late 2018.
 Over the past several years I have bowled at all four.
 And they each have their pluses and minuses.

 Each of the bowling alleys in Medellín are the 10-pin variety, which are the most common found in the U.S. and Canada.
 U.S.-style bowling is known as Bolo Americano or boliche in Colombia.
 The clientele at the bowling alleys in Medellín in my experience is mainly Colombians, as I rarely have seen expats when I have bowled in the city.

-In this article, we look at all three bowling alleys in Medellín, which are all family friendly.
+In this article, we look at all four bowling alleys in Medellín, which are all family friendly.
 Also, the places to bowl in this article are ordered from the largest to the smallest.
 And the newest bowling alley in the Medellín metro area is Bolera Mayorca, which reportedly opened in August 2018.

 The largest bowling alley in Medellín is Boliche Acuario (Bowling Aquarium), with 24 lanes.
 Boliche Acuario is over 30 years old, since it reportedly opened in 1981.
 It is located in the Carlos E. Restrepo barrio of Laureles-Estadio and is not very far from the Atanasio Giradot stadium.

 In my experience, this place can get very busy and loud when it has tournaments.
 Also, there is a small upstairs area for spectators during tournaments.
 In addition, Boliche Acuario has billiards tables (without pockets) and a restaurant, bar and ice cream parlor.
 And it even has rooms for social events.

 The cost to bowl here is 40,000 pesos for six people for one hour, which include bowling shoes.
 But they sometime run promotions that can be seen on their website.
-For example, in June and July Boliche Acuario had a promotion of 64,000 pesos for six people for two hours.
+For example, in the past Boliche Acuario had a promotion of 64,000 pesos for six people for two hours.

 Address: Calle 51 #67B-60, second floor, Carlos E. Restrepo barrio